This page has outcomes from stage two of the NZ ETS Review 2015/16 and next steps.

 The review also found that there are a range of possible improvements to forestry operational settings to reduce complexity for forestry participants and the Crown.
 There is also potential for better alignment between the NZ ETS and other carbon forestry schemes, such as aligning the administration of the Permanent Forest Sink Initiative with the Climate Change Response Act 2002 (CCRA).

 There are strong links between any changes to NZ ETS forestry accounting and operational improvements.
-We are consulting with the public on forestry and the overall framework of the ETS in August and September 2018 to help inform the Government’s final policy decisions.
-Find out more and have your say
+We consulted with the public on forestry and the overall framework of the ETS in August and September 2018 to help inform the Government’s final policy decisions.
+The first of two tranches of changes based on this consultation and the in-principle decisions were announced in December 2018.
+See Proposed improvements to the New Zealand Emissions Trading Scheme.
+The second tranche of changes is expected to be announced in early 2019.

 The NZ ETS legislation, the CCRA, outlines a 1 per cent per annum reduction in industrial free allocation.
 This phase out is currently temporarily suspended, but there is no clear end date for the suspension.
 This is a source of regulatory uncertainty for free allocation recipients.